-Rarely, erysipelothricosis spreads through the bloodstream and infects joints or heart valves.
+Rarely, the Erysipelothrix bacteria spread through the bloodstream and infects joints or heart valves.

 Doctors may use the polymerase chain reaction (PCR) technique on the sample to increase the amount of the bacteria's genetic material (DNA).
 This technique helps doctors detect the bacteria more quickly.

-If erysipelothricosis involves only the skin, doctors usually give people antibiotics, such as penicillin or ampicillin, ciprofloxacin, or clindamycin, by mouth for a week.
+If erysipeloid involves only the skin, doctors usually give people antibiotics, such as penicillin or ampicillin, ciprofloxacin, or clindamycin, by mouth for a week.

-If the infection has spread, doctors give antibiotics by vein for a longer time.
+If the Erysipelothrix bacteria have spread, doctors give antibiotics by vein for a longer time.